Vegetarians in Paradise/Vegetarian/Vegan Halloween Party Menu

 (Wild Rice, Carrot, and Raisin Salad)

 1. Combine all the ingredients, except the lettuce and parsley, in a large bowl and mix well.
 Adjust the seasoning if needed.
-To serve, line a platter with lettuce leaves and mound the salad in the center.
+To serve, line a platter with the lettuce leaves and mound the salad into the center.

-2. Garnish the edge of the bowl with the small bunch of parsley and shred the reserved 2-inch piece of carrot to mound over the parsley.
+2. Garnish the edge of the bowl with the small bunch of parsley and shred the reserved 2-inch piece of carrot over the parsley.
 Alternatively, serve in individual salad dishes.
-Serves 4 to 6.

 Note:

-You can use black rice, sometimes called forbidden rice, in place of the wild rice.
+You can also use black rice, sometimes called forbidden rice, in place of the wild rice.
+Similar to long grain brown rice, black rice takes about 45 to 50 minutes to cook thoroughly.
+It has a pleasing texture and delightful nutty flavor.
 Be sure to rinse the black rice after cooking or it will coat everything in the dish a murky blackish color.
 Black rice is available at some natural food markets and some Asian groceries.

 RATTLESNAKE VENOM DRESSING